unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Function
 {: .label }

 Customize the look & feel of the selected facet by returning your custom HTML string from this function.
+This function expects following parameters:
+1.  `selectedFacet`:
+2.  `selectedFacetItem`:
+3.  `facetConfig`:
+4.  `selectedFacetsConfig`:
-This function gets 2 parameters: the selected facet complete block and the selected facet value.
+the selected facet complete block and the selected facet value.

+**Expected return value** :

 ### Default Value
 {: .no_toc }